-Table-Special control areas in Scheme area (Part 5) Name of area Purpose and objectives Additional provisions SCA1 Public drinking water source area Purpose: To identify and protect public drinking water source areas.
-Objectives- (a) provide a basis for the protection of public drinking water resources through the control of land use or development, which has the potential to affect the quality of drinking water supplies for public use. (b) identify land that has been designated as a public drinking water source area. (c) implement additional planning provisions that are designed to address water quality and public health risks in a public drinking water source area.
-All development requires the development approval of the local government and shall be subject to the local government's discretion notwithstanding that the use may be permitted elsewhere in the Scheme.
-In considering an application for development approval the local government shall refer the application to the Department of Water and Environmental Regulation and shall have due regard to any comments received.
-In considering an application for development approval the local government shall nave due regard to any comments received.
-In considering an application for development approval the local government shall have due regard to the following- (a) Department of Water and Environmental Regulation Water quality protection note no. 25 Land use compatibility tables for public drinking water source areas; and (b) Department of Water and Environmental Regulation Dardanup Water Reserve drinking water source protection plan.
-The local government may only approve an application for development approval which has the potential to impact detrimentally on the quality and quantity of public drinking water supplies, if the local government is satisfied that such impacts can be satisfactorily managed.
+Name of area Purpose and objectives Additional provisions Name of area SCA1 Public drinking water source area Purpose: To identify and protect public drinking water source areas.
+Objectives - (a) provide a basis for the protection of public drinking water resources through the control of land use or development, which has the potential to affect the quality of drinking water supplies for public use. (b) identify land that has been designated as a public drinking water source area. (c) implement additional planning provisions that are designed to address water Additional provisions Additional provisions All development requires the development approval of the local government and shall be subject to the local government's discretion notwithstanding that the use may be permitted elsewhere in the Scheme.
+In considering an application for development approval the local government may refer the application to the Department of Water and Environmental Regulation and shall have due regard to any comments received.
+In considering an application for development approval the local government shall have due regard to any comments received.
+In considering an application for development approval the local government shall have due regard to the following - (a) Department of Water and Environmental Regulation Water quality protection note no. 25 Land use compatibility tables for public drinking water source areas; and (b) Department of Water and Environmental Regulation Dardanup Water Reserve drinking water source protection plan.
+(4) The local government may only approve an application for development approval which has the potential to impact detrimentally on the quality and quantity of public drinking water supplies, if the local government is satisfied that such impacts can be satisfactorily managed. $\mathcal{O}^{\mathbf{y}}$ quality and public health risks in a public drinking water source area.
+SCA2 Ferguson Valley tourism area Purpose: To identify areas where opportunities for tourism development are encouraged.
+(1) Development approval is not required for the erection or installation of, or alterations or additions to, any of the following on the same lot as a single house or group dwelling - Objectives - (a) to encourage the sustainable growth (a) an outbuilding; (b) an external fixture; (c) a boundary wall or fence; (d) a patio; (e) a pergola;